Eddie Rosario Preview, Player Props: Braves vs. Pirates

 Eddie Rosario At The Plate

-- Among qualified hitters in MLB, his batting average ranks 61st, his on-base percentage ranks 96th, and he is 27th in the league in slugging.
+- Among qualified hitters in baseball, his batting average ranks 65th, his on-base percentage ranks 97th, and he is 30th in the league in slugging.

-- Rosario is batting .444 with one homer during his last outings and is on a four-game hitting streak.
+- Rosario enters this game on a five-game hitting streak.
+Over the course of his last games, he's hitting .474 with one homer.

-- Rosario has reached base via a hit in 75 games this season (of 123 played), and had multiple hits in 29 of those games.
+- Rosario has picked up a hit in 61.3% of his 124 games this season, with multiple hits in 23.4% of those games.

-- Rosario has an RBI in 36 of 123 games this year, with multiple RBI in 20 of them.
-He has also driven in three or more of his team's runs in nine contests.
+- In 36 games this year (29.0%), Rosario has picked up an RBI, and in 20 of those games (16.1%) he had two or more.
+He has also driven home three or more of his team's runs in nine contests.

-- In 49 of 123 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.